Practical Meat Cutting Certificate

 5. Students must satisfy any course prerequisite requirements and pass such courses with a grade of “C” or higher.

-6. Students pursuing this certificate should be aware that employers in Hospitality or Foodservice can require perspective volunteers, interns, and employees to pass criminal background, drug screen, and citizenship verification checks before they are allowed to work at an organization.
+6. Students pursuing this certificate should be aware that employers in Hospitality or Foodservice can require prospective volunteers, interns, and employees to pass criminal background, drug screen, and citizenship verification checks before they are allowed to work at an organization.

 Courses requiring a grade of “C” or better: CUL